 Average Weather in Mumbai India

-In Mumbai, the temperature typically varies from 66°F to 92°F over the course of the year, and is rarely below 60°F or above 97°F.
+In Mumbai, the wet season is oppressive, windy, and overcast; the dry season is muggy and mostly clear; and it is hot year round.
+Over the course of the year, the temperature typically varies from 66°F to 92°F and is rarely below 60°F or above 97°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.